bristol-d/bbquiz/README.md

 Parsing of a question ends when another `.question` or `.pool` is encountered, or at the end of the file.

+Just after a `.pool` but before the first `.question` in the pool, you may include an `.instructions` command.
+Its argument is text (including markdown, HTML and TeX) that is displayed to students at the top of the exam page, above the questions, under the heading _Instructions:_.
+You could use this, for example, for information like this if appropriate:

+    .instructions <<END
+    Every question in this part of the exam is worth 3 marks and has exactly one right answer.

+    You get 3 marks for selecting the right answer and 0 marks for selecting an incorrect answer or no answer at all.
+    END

 ## Configuration commands

 After `.filename`, which must be the first command, but before starting the first pool, you may optionally include any of the following commands:

   * `.html ARG` inserts the argument into the HTML file for output.
 Used together with a here-document, you can use this to create a custom stylesheet for example, or to include extra content describing your file.
 You can use markdown and HTML in the argument.
+This information is not displayed to students.

 ## Question configuration